- February 6 | noon - 1:00 p.m.

 We invite members of the campus community to bring their lunch and join us.
 We want to use this time as an opportunity for a “meeting of minds”.

-As an informal gathering, we intend to address a wide range of women's issues including current topics being discussed inside the classroom and out.
+As an informal gathering, we intend to address a wide range of issues including current topics being discussed inside the classroom and out.
 The lunches provide opportunities to discuss hot topics, challenges, solutions, and to share ideas and inspirations.
 Join us for an informal gathering with colleagues and community members who are friends of the Women's Studies Program.

 The event is FREE.
 Invite a friend!